-June 6, 2024
+June 10, 2025

-The height of the 2024 season for tickborne infections in Philadelphia and surrounding areas is here.
+The height of the 2025 season for tickborne infections in Philadelphia and surrounding areas is here.
 While Lyme disease is the most frequently diagnosed tickborne illness in Philadelphia residents, cases of babesiosis, anaplasmosis, ehrlichiosis, and Rocky Mountain spotted fever (RMSF) are reported every year.
-Since 2013, blacklegged ticks were found at 18 of 25 sites sampled in the City.
-Over 35% of blacklegged ticks collected at these sites between 2013 and 2023 tested positive for Lyme disease.
+Since 2013, blacklegged ticks were found at 22 of 32 sites sampled in the City.
+Approximately 50% of pooled blacklegged tick samples collected at these sites between 2013 and 2024 tested positive for Lyme disease.

-Providers should also be aware of emerging tickborne infections, like Powassan virus and Borrelia miyamotoi that are transmitted by blacklegged ticks.
-In Philadelphia, Powassan was first identified in ticks collected in November 2019.
-In May 2020, the first Powassan virus infection was diagnosed in a resident of the City, though they were likely infected in another PA county.
-B. miyamotoi has been detected in ticks in PA and causes a relapsing febrile illness.
-Lone Star ticks, capable of causing Alphagal Syndrome (red meat allergy) and transmitting Heartland and Bourbon viruses, were first identified in Philadelphia in 2020.
+Providers should also be aware of emerging tickborne infections, like Powassan virus and Borrelia miyamotoi, that are transmitted by blacklegged ticks.
+Both pathogens have been identified in ticks collected in the City and across the state.
+In recent years, Pennsylvania has reported human cases of both annually.
+A Philadelphia resident was diagnosed with Powassan virus in May 2020, though it was believed to have been acquired in another PA county.
+B. miyamotoi has caused relapsing febrile illness among fewer than 35 residents outside Philadelphia.
+As the range of Lonestar ticks expands, the risk of infections like Alpha-gal Syndrome (AGS, red meat allergy), and Heartland and Bourbon viruses increases.
+Lonestar ticks were first identified in Philadelphia in 2020 and continue to be identified annually.
+With an increase in voluntary reporting, the role of blacklegged tick bites in Alpha-gal Syndrome is also being assessed.
 As of 2022, Gulf Coast ticks infected with Rickettsia parkeri have been identified in two Philadelphia parks.
+Asian longhorned ticks, first identified in Philadelphia in 2019, are also expanding with ongoing evaluation of their potential to carry and spread diseases including RMSF, Heartland virus and Powassan virus.